hyang-gi/kpopstop/README.md

 After clone, run 'git pull'

 ### How to use Git
-0. Run "git remote" to check if it's "origin".
-If not, run "git remote add origin https://github.com/hyang-gi/kpopstop.git"
+0. Run checkout -b "Your branch name"

 1. Modify your files
 2. Run 'git status' to check the modified files